 - Increase prices: This is a great way to increase cash flow.
 Customers are rarely happy with a price hike, but keep in mind that your competitors will be forced to do the same.
 Just make sure you keep track of trends, and don’t raise prices too high.

-As always, to make sure your business is prepared and stays in compliance, we recommend that you discuss these upcoming changes to the Ohio minimum wage with your accountant and lawyer.
+As always, to make sure your business is prepared and stays in compliance (get a free EIN), we recommend that you discuss these upcoming changes to the Ohio minimum wage with your accountant and lawyer.
+And be sure to check out our COVID-19 small business resources to help you and your staff navigate these uncertain times.